Nir-Aderet/Assembler-Compiler/README.md

 Writen for a fictional computer with it's own Assembler, memory and registers.
 Each word is 20 bits length and each machine command is between 1 to 6 words.
 The compiler distinguishes between empty lines, comment line, instruction lines and guidance lines.
-It also ditects syntax errors and coding errors and knows how to handle macros.
+It also detects syntax errors and coding errors and knows how to handle macros.

 The compiler outputs:
 - .am file: contains the source code after the pre-assembler phase (after handling the macros).